burakdogangazi/GameProject/README.md

   - Non-members only can see the boardgame lists and reviews
   - Users can add board games and write reviews
   - Managers can edit and delete the reviews
-- Deployed the application on AWS EC2
+- Deployed the application on Ubuntu 22.04 Live-Server
 - JUnit test framework for unit testing
 - Spring MVC best practices to segregate views, controllers, and database packages
 - JDBC for database connectivity and interaction